DanceAfrica: DanceAfrica DC

 Since 1987, annually in June, Chuck Davis serves as the master of ceremonies of the Festival in Washington, DC, hosted by Dance Place.

-DanceAfrica, DC is a jubilant annual celebration of the cultural vitality of Africa and its diaspora in the nation's capital.
-Inspired by the Brooklyn Academy of Music's festival and under the guidance of Dr. Baba Chuck Davis, Dance Place spearheaded its own unique format and traditions for this vital and vibrant celebration in 1987.
-Today, Director of Dance Place's African Dance Program Sylvia Soumah serves as Artistic Director and Griot since the passing of our much beloved Baba Chuck Davis in 2017.
-DanceAfrica, DC is one of the longest running arms of this nationwide phenomena, celebrating over 30 years of education, artistry and advocacy for African culture in our nation's capital.
+DanceAfrica, DC is an annual celebration of the cultural vitality of Africa and its diaspora within the U.S. capital.
+Inspired by the Brooklyn Academy of Music's festival and under the guidance of Dr. Baba Chuck Davis, Dance Place spearheaded its idiosyncratic format and traditions for the 1987 celebration.
+Today, Director of Dance Place's African Dance Program Sylvia Soumah serves as Artistic Director and Griot since the passing of the highly respected Dr. Baba Chuck Davis in 2017.
+DanceAfrica, DC is one of the longest running arms of this nationwide phenomena, celebrating over 30 years of education, artistry and advocacy for African culture in the U.S. capital.

 DanceAfrica Chicago

 DanceAfrica Chicago began in 1990 and is presented by Columbia College Chicago.
 The Festival did not occur between the years of 2006-2007.